weiganghuang/holops-1803/task2.md

 ### Observe the Issues

 As previously mentioned, although the service instances (`test1` and `test2`) matching the two pre-existing Bundle-Ether sub-interfaces are committed in NSO, NSO is not able to modify or delete the associated device configuration.
 This is because, by default, devices own the out-of-band configurations.

+We will verify by attempting delete the service instance created in the previous section.

 1. Enter the following commands to delete the instance `test1`.